ISSSSS212/SuperNova_OS/README.md

 <br/>

 Welcome to SuperNova OS (SnOS) - the revolutionary Node.js website proxy designed to resemble a fully functional operating system experience right in your browser.
-With SnOS, you can enjoy a unique browsing experience, complete with customizable wallpapers, interactive programs, and a plethora of features to explore.
+With SnOS, you can enjoy a unique browsing experience, complete with customizable wallpapers, interactive programs, and a plethora of features to explore. **NOTE** this is **NOT** my thing.
+The Original one can be found here ==> https://github.com/SuperNova-Network/SuperNova_OS.
+I take no credit at all, im not an ass.

 ## Overview